LukaKaranovic/surrounded/docs/logicaldesign.md

 2. Combat Mechanics:
 	* Players utilize mouse movement and left-click to aim and fire projectiles.
 	* Each projectile is generated with specific stats (e.g., damage, speed) and tracked until it either collides with a target or expires.
+	* If the player gets hit by an enemy's body or projectiles, their current health will decrease based on the enemy's damage stat.

 3. Upgrade Mechanism:
-	* At the beginning of each new round, players are presented with an upgrade menu displaying randomly selected options.
+	* At the end of each round, players are presented with an upgrade menu displaying randomly selected options.
-	* The chosen upgrade is sent from Round Module and enhances the player's stats and is stored for future use
+	* The chosen upgrade is sent from the round module and enhances the player's stats.

 4. Player Death:
-* If the player’s health reaches zero, the module triggers a game-over sequence, coordinating with the Game Control Module to initiate the end game process.
+	* If the player’s health reaches zero, the module triggers a game-over sequence, coordinating with the game control module to initiate the end game process.

-5. Dynamic Stat Updates:
-* As rounds progress, the Player Module dynamically adjusts to the data sent from Round Module based on difficulty scaling, ensuring that encounters remain challenging.
-This includes adapting health and damage values in response to the game's round mechanics.
 #### <a name="playint"></a>5.4.4: Player Interaction with Other Modules

 The Player Module communicates effectively with various other modules:
 * Game Control Module:
-	* Provides real-time updates on player stats (e.g., health, level) and reacts to gameplay events initiated by user actions.
+	* Provides real-time updates on player stats (e.g. health and XP) and reacts to gameplay events initiated by user actions.

 * Round Module:
-	* Interacts closely to track the current round number, which in turn is related to upgrade system, the round module gives upgrades which in turn need to be applied to player stats and module
+	* Interacts closely to track the current round number, which in turn is related to upgrade system, the round module gives upgrades which in turn need to be applied to player stats and module.

 * UIX Module:
-	* Updates the user interface to reflect player stats, such as health and XP, enhancing the player’s understanding of their current status.
+	* Updates the user interface to reflect player stats, (e.g. health and XP), enhancing the player’s understanding of their current status.

 #### <a name="playset"></a>5.4.5: Player Initialization and Setup

 Upon the initiation of a new game or round, the Player Module executes the following steps:
 1. Setup Player Stats:
-	* Initialize player attributes, including health, XP, level, and available upgrades, according to game parameters and outcomes from previous rounds.
+	* Initialize player attributes, including stats, XP, level, and available upgrades, according to game parameters and outcomes from previous rounds.

 2. Display Player UI:
-	* Collaborate with the UIX Module to render the player’s HUD, ensuring that real-time feedback on health, upgrades, and scores is readily available.
+	* Collaborate with the UIX Module to render the player’s HUD, ensuring that real-time feedback on stats, upgrades, and scores is readily available.

 3. Prepare for Input:
 	* Establish input listeners for keyboard and mouse actions, allowing for immediate response to player commands for movement and combat.

 4. Reset Positioning:
 	* Position the player at a defined starting point in the game world, ensuring proper camera alignment and interaction with the environment.

-The Player Module is integral to the gaming experience, managing player interactions and evolving capabilities in conjunction with the game’s round dynamics.
-By maintaining a responsive and adaptable framework, the module enhances player engagement and ensures a consistent challenge throughout the game.
+The player module is integral to the user experience, managing player interactions and evolving capabilities in conjunction with the game’s round and upgrade dynamics.
+By maintaining a responsive and adaptable framework, the module enhances player engagement by ensuring they feel consistently rewarded and challenged throughout the game.

 #### <a name="enemy"></a>5.5 Enemy Module

-The enemy module, similar to the player module, holds data and information for the game control module and UIX module to use.
+The enemy module, similar to the player module, holds data and information for the game control module, UIX module, and round module to use.
 The enemy module also contains the information for their AI and as well as the bosses AI and data.

 #### <a name="enemyresp"></a>5.5.1: Enemy Module Responsibilities

 The Enemy Module is responsible for:
 * Tracking Enemy Statistics: Keeping a detailed record of enemy health and experience points (XP) that will be given to players upon defeat.
 * AI: Updated movement of enemies, enemy decision making, how enemies collide with objects.
-* Communicating with Other Modules: Collaborating with the Game Control Module for game events and the Round Module for spawn rates current and enemy types.
+* Communicating With Other Modules: Collaborating with the game control module for game events and the round module for current enemy stats and available enemy types.

 #### <a name="enemydata"></a>5.5.2: Enemy Data Structure

 The Enemy Module maintains the following key data elements:
-* Health: Current health points, decreasing as damage is dealt by attacks from the player.
-* Abilities: Current enemy types abilities and stats which are made in the classes booted by the game control module.
+* Stats: Health, damage, and speed for each enemy, updated every round which are kept in the classes booted by the game control module.
+* Behaviour: Enemy types' movement and decision making patterns.
 * Movement State: The enemy’s current position and orientation within the game environment, updated in real-time based on collision detection.

 #### <a name="enemyact"></a>5.4.3: Player Actions and Updates

-The Enemy Module gets data from the Control Module which manages various actions and updates as follows:
+The Enemy Module gets data from the game control module which manages various actions and updates as follows:
 * Movement Control:
 	* The module continuously updates the enemy's location and facing direction, spawning outside players POV.
 * Combat Mechanics:
 	* Enemies aim and fire projectiles.
 	* Each projectile is generated with specific stats (e.g., damage, speed) and tracked until it either collides with a target or expires.
 * Enemy Death:
-	* If the enemy health reaches zero, the UI will display animation and XP will be given to the player on completion of kill
+	* If the enemy health reaches zero, the UI will display animation and XP will be given to the player on kill.

 ## <a name="data"></a>6.
 Data Design

 In this section we describe how the information elements are manipulated by the game system.
 Currently we have information divided into these broad categories:
-* Player data (information about the players stats and attributes paired with the overlay)
+* Player data (information about the player's stats and attributes paired with the overlay)
-* Enemy data (enemy stats and how enemies attributes are updated)
+* Enemy data (enemy stats and how enemy attributes are updated)
 * Boss data (How boss functionality works and how it pairs with round system)
 * In-game data
-The four information groups will be covered respectively 6.1 - 6.4 respectively, and the information’s entirety will be represented by a diagram in 6.5.
+The four information groups will be covered respectively 6.1 - 6.4 respectively, and the entirety of the information will be represented by a diagram in 6.5.

 ### <a name="dataplay"></a>6.1 Player data:

-Players data refers to information which concerns how gameplay data will function outside the game loop which means:
+Player data refers to information which concerns how gameplay data will function outside the game loop which means:
 * The player will spawn with the base ship (base case will be introduced as a class)
-* The players data and statistics will be stored in a class containing in game data (see 6.4.1) This player data will stay static through the boot up process, with the ship's features being updated with the in-game upgrade system and will update UI during the game loop.
+* The player's data, upgrades, and statistics will be stored in a class containing in game data (see 6.4.1) This player data will stay static through the boot up process, with the ship's features being updated with the in-game upgrade system and will update UI during the game loop.
 The player data will update along with each upgrade as well.
 The upgrade system will use pre-built classes containing upgrades as objects.
 Each object will be added to our current base stats and character functions.

 ### <a name="dataenemy"></a>6.2 Enemy data:

 Enemy data will refer to how the actual gameplay data of enemy IDs will flow.
 This concerns the likes of enemy spawns and enemy types.
 Examples of enemy data which will be updated outside of the gameplay loop include:
 * The enemy spawns which will be determined by each round (base case of enemies dictated by credit and thrown into our function referred to in our round module).
 * Enemy types will feature different UI (Each enemy object uses a sprite).
 * Enemy types will also be contained in a class and will be spawned using a function.
 All of these spawns and types will be updated as each round increases, most likely syncing to when each round starts after our item-upgrade menu is completed.

 ### <a name="databoss"></a>6.3 Boss data:

 Boss data will refer to how the actual gameplay data of boss IDs will appear in game.
 This concerns the likes of UI overlay with bosses and how each boss class will look.
 Examples of boss data which will be updated outside of the gameplay loop include:
-* UI updates with a Boss health bar over the game loop UI
+* UI updates with a boss health bar over the game loop UI
 * Boss attack algorithm, (will be included in a class which has each unique move, will have a telegraphed attack pattern).
-* Round system acknowledging its a boss round (Will look at round count to start boss round).
+* Round system acknowledging it's a boss round (Will look at round count to start boss round).

 All of these boss data types will be updated at round 10 to round 20, with assets of bosses most likely being reused at rounds higher than 20.
 The round system will check for round 10 or 20 respectively (most likely will use an if condition).

 ### <a name="datalog"></a>6.4 Game logic data:

 The game logic data needs to represent all the information about every player ship variant, enemy variant, boss data, and item upgrade, and any map related data which will appear in the current game state.
-This will be the biggest section to organize but this collection of data will be generalized for the sake of ease of understanding.
+This will be the biggest section to organize but this collection of data will be generalized for ease of understanding.

 Our data will be dissected into these categories:

-* Player ship data
+* Player data
-* Enemy ship data
+* Enemy data
-* Item Upgrade data
+* Item upgrade data
 * Round data
 * Boss data
 * Map data